johnwbyrd/bloomer/README.md

 ## This Is Impossible, So Don't Even Try It

-We fit a complete professional-grade dictionary—**123,676 words**—onto a Commodore 64.
+We fit a complete, modern, professional-grade, industry-standard English dictionary -- **123,676 words** -- onto a Commodore 64.

-A computer from 1982 with **64KB of RAM** and a **1MHz processor** can now check your spelling against *the exact same English dictionary* embedded in modern web browsers and most Linux distributions.
+A computer from 1982 with **64KB of RAM** can now check your spelling against *the exact same English dictionary* embedded in all modern web browsers and most Linux distributions.

-The SCOWL 60 wordlist alone is 1.19MB.
-But the Commodore 1541 can access only 170KB of memory on a single disk.
+That English dictionary is the [SCOWL 60 word list](http://wordlist.aspell.net/scowl-readme/).
+That word list is 1.19MB *by itself*, before any code that operates on it.
+Unfortunately, the Commodore 1541 can fit only 170KB of data on a single disk.
 And the poor Commodore 64 has only 64KB of RAM.  **Do the math.**

 ## How?

 **Bloom filters + 1541 disk drive as external memory.**

 Think of it as a probabilistic hash table that lives on your floppy disk.
-Five different hash functions compute bit positions in real-time on that 1MHz 6510 processor, and the program reads only the exact disk sectors it needs -- typically 2-3 sectors per word lookup.
+Five different hash functions compute bit positions in real-time on that 1MHz 6510 processor, and the program reads only the exact disk sectors it needs -- between one and five sectors per word lookup.
 This gives you spell checking with a **0.81% false positive rate** and **zero false negatives**.

 ## The Absurdity of It All